Under-fire Boris Johnson denies lying over lockdown parties

 Meanwhile, Conservatives are watching nervously as the “partygate” revelations hit their popularity, with recent opinion polls giving the main opposition Labour Party a double-digit lead.

-Under Conservative rules, a no-confidence vote in the leader can be triggered if 54 party lawmakers write letters demanding it.
+Under Conservative rules, a no-confidence vote in the party’s leader can be triggered if 54 party lawmakers write letters demanding it.
 It’s unclear how many have already been submitted, and so far only a handful of Conservative members of Parliament have openly called for Johnson to quit.